Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 the difference between predicted and observed values at sampled locations and then correcting initial values at all locations in response to these observed differences.
-PSM uses statistics to determine if the differences between predicted and observed values (the residuals) exhibit spatial structure (e.g. are predictable).
-If they do exhibit spatial structure, then it is useful and reasonable to interpolate the computed error at known locations to predict the likely error of predictions at all locations [@hengl2007regression].
+PSM uses geostatistics to determine (via the semi-variogram) if the differences between predicted and observed values (the residuals) exhibit spatial structure (e.g. are predictable).
+If they do exhibit spatial structure, then it is useful and reasonable to interpolate the computed error at known locations to predict the likely magnitude of error of predictions at all locations [@hengl2007regression].
 This interpolated prediction error can then be systematically subtracted from (or added to) the original predicted value to correct for errors in the initial predictions that are